 We all had to understand that relationships were changing and that it was OKAY.
 That it was the natural order of things.

-2. Put yourself in her shoes
+2. Put yourself in your mother-in-law’s shoes

 If you’re experiencing unhealthy interactions with your mother-in-law, it’s most likely that she was never really able to let her son go.
-I talk more about that in the article I linked to above.

 If she hasn’t appropriately let go of her son, then she is unable to treat you are a new and vital addition to the family.
 It’s possible she feels intimidated and threatened by you.